Sunday, August 7, 2011

 When to Contact a Medical Professional

 Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of erythema multiforme.
-If a large area of the body is involved, it is an emergency situation.
+If a large area of the body is involved, it is an emergency situation."

 My son's rash had appeared and spread to his hands in 3 hours.
 I had no idea how much further it would go.
 My heart began to race as I carefully put on shoes and a sweater, packed a bag with sweaters, a blanket and some books, dressed my son and got into the car.

 "We're going to have another adventure, sweetheart!"
+I told him.

 "Okay Mommy.
 What are the doctors going to do to me this time?"